-- Visit the Environment Agency website for general advice about flooding or call them on 0845 988 1188.
+You can visit the GOV.UK website for general advice about flooding or call the Environment Agency on 0345 988 118.

 Flood warnings and keeping up to date with the latest information